gacela-project/gacela-project.com/content/docs/bootstrap.md

 (A similar behaviour already exists for your app config files.
 See: [Config files for diff env](/docs/config/#config-files-for-different-environments).)

+> **Note**: If you are working "on top" of another project which is using gacela, you can always define your custom
+> `gacela.php` file and define your `GacelaConfig` configuration, which will be combined with the `gacela.php` of
+> the vendor project itself.

 ## GacelaConfig

 As we just mentioned, you can customize some Gacela behaviours while bootstrapping without the need of a `gacela.php` in the